Our vision is becoming a reality.

 The Quad Cities is located on a highly populated passenger rail route being considered to connect Chicago with the Quad Cities (400,000 residents), Iowa City/Cedar Rapids (390,000 residents), Des Moines (500,000 residents), and Omaha (820,000 residents).
 Amtrak has completed feasibility studies for service from Chicago to the Quad Cities, and Quad Cities to Iowa City.
 Iowa DOT has also requested Amtrak study extending the route to Des Moines.

-Passenger Rail Steering Committee
+Quad Cities Passenger Rail Coalition Steering Committee

 Organized as an initiative of the Illinois Quad City Chamber’s Blueprint 2010, the Quad Cities Passenger Rail Coalition